hpfast/vivo/doc/data-setup-import.md

 General notes -- see reference SQL files for install procedures.

-The setup of the database is a schema `drc-admin and a schema  `hospitals.
+The setup of the database is a schema `drc-admin` and a schema  `hospitals`.
 The first is for generated administrative boundary geometries which will be useable outside this project, and the second is for the analytical tables for this project.
 Keep the schemas clean by documenting edit steps well and cleaning up unused tables.

-We will finally be using tables `hospitals `distances `cities and maybe some others.
+We will finally be using tables `hospitals` `distances` `cities` and maybe some others.

 ##Inventory of tables -- what to do with them?